variousauthors/the-valley/NEXTSTEPS.md

        - 3 hidden entrances to a special maze under the lake
      - make a ruined tower tile
      - ruined tower in the center of the lake
+     - the 3 ruins each have an entrance to the maze under the lake and the stairs up to the tower are visible in the maze but the correct path is not from any of the 3 ruins... it is from the peninsula south of the tower!
+One final little misdirection!
 - [] implement an "ending" when they find the tower
 - [] fix A and B moving you up lol
+- [] add the sub-underworld "lobbies" these will serve as buffers instead of adding a "fade out" animation (do with what we have!)
+     - if we do this, we could also change up the stone-masonry for different parts of the maze, so that each lobby signals which part of the maze you are entering
+       - but skip this if it is too much work (and do this last)

 [x] use tileD map editor and write an import script to convert the json data to map data [x] fill up 32kb with interlinked map data to explore